A focus on the supply chain in the food & drink sector

 Who could forget the scandal faced by supermarkets that had to withdraw their burger ranges over horse meat fears?
 Tests found equine DNA in some of their products after it was discovered suppliers from the Netherlands and Spain had added the “extra ingredient” to the meat sent to the Irish processing plant that was part of the supply chain for all the supermarkets concerned.
 This part of the supply chain was forced to close, and the plant sold as a consequence of their actions.

 It is not only food & drink manufacturers that have to be aware of their supply chains.
 Restaurants and retailers also need to make sure they know where the products they are using or selling are coming from.
 Ultimately restaurants and retailers are responsible for what they sell and where it comes from.

-With this responsibility comes risk and the above incidents highlight the need for proper cover in, for example, Product Recall, Directors & Officers Liability, and Public Liability, not to mention reputational damage.
-We can help you review your own supply chain, to help you fully understand the risks involved and to advise how you can properly protect your business against them.
+With this responsibility comes risk, and the above incidents highlight the need for proper cover in, for example, Product Recall, Directors’ & Officers’ Liability, and Public Liability, not to mention reputational damage.
+We can help you review your own supply chain to help you fully understand the risks involved and advise how you can properly protect your business against them.